Advisement in the Honors College

 A student in the Honors College may pursue any major in any college.
 It is important for students to get accurate and timely information on a regular basis as they pursue their Honors courses.
 The Honors Office is the best source of information about the overall program, but we rely on many faculty and staff members to provide complete advice with respect to individual majors, programs and degrees.

 Students may meet with the Honors College Coordinator for Honors advisement at any time.
-To schedule an Honors advisement appointment, please follow this link.
+To schedule an Honors advisement appointment, please click this link:

 Students in the Honors College should seek Honors advisement as soon as they have been admitted and are on the campus.
 There are several ways to get advice about the Honors curriculum.

-- Honors Advisement - Honors students are required to meet with the Honors Office once per academic year for Honors advisement.
+- One on One Advisement - Honors students are required to meet with the Honors Office once per academic year for Honors advisement.
 You may be contacted in various ways by the Honors Office, or you may schedule a meeting on your own.
 Freshmen and Seniors typically meet in Fall and sophomore and juniors typically meet in Spring.
 However, you are welcome to come in and talk anytime!

 - College advisors can help you fit Honors courses into your schedule.
 Be sure to let them know you're an Honors student!
 If you need to verify your Honors status, please contact the Honors Office.

 - College-specific worksheets - The Honors College has college-specific worksheets that can be used informally to keep track of a student's progress toward their Honors Diploma requirements.
 These can help you meet the Honors requirements for your major:

 |Liberal Arts Course List|